Franklin County Court Locks in Final Punishment for OSU Women’s Basketball Coach

 As for the coaching, he returned after the suspension.
 On addressing doubts, McGuff said, “Everyone’s allowed to have their opinion, and I understand that, but I can tell you that I’ve had a great summer, and our team has had a great summer.
 And I think, collectively, we’re all in a good place.”

-He was right.
-The Buckeyes are thriving.
-The OSU women’s basketball team is 11-1, currently ranked No. 19, and recently crushed Western Michigan 95-47 on Monday.
+With the legal matter now officially resolved, the Buckeyes appear to have moved forward on the court.
+Ohio State’s women’s basketball team is 11-1, currently ranked No. 19, and most recently cruised past Western Michigan 95-47 on Monday.

 ADVERTISEMENT